AriaSalvatrice/AriaModules/README.md

 TODO:With the **Keyboard** button, you can write down or paste chords from the clipboard, and have it transformed to **QQQQ** scenes!
 The three following notations are supported:

 - **Lead sheet notation**: Chord symbols, separated with spaces, commas, or hyphens.
-It's pretty liberal in what it accepts.
+It's rather liberal in what it accepts, but kinda chokes on slash chords and crazy jazz combos.
+Still, it should get you close.
 For example, this is a valid input: `G am B, E/G# Bb - A,Fsus2  Csus2 D(add9)`
 - **Roman numeral notation**: Roman numerals, separated with spaces, commas, or hyphens.
 The tonic will be set to the current position of the **Key** knob.
 To denote minor chords, rather than use lowercase, you need an explicit `m` after the numeral: `III im7 VIsus4` rather than `III im VIsus4`.
-It's a lot more fiddly than lead sheet notation and will only recognize basic progressions.
+It's a lot more fiddly than lead sheet notation and will only recognize rather basic progressions.
 - **Portable Sequence**: Simultaneous notes from a [portable sequence](https://github.com/squinkylabs/SquinkyVCV/blob/master/docs/clipboard-format.md) are interpreted as a scale.
 You can also export the  as such.

 The LCD will tell you whether the import worked.